 Media: Painting, Oil

 Iantha Newton is a native of London, England, but has resided in Tennessee for the last 11 years with her fellow artist and husband, Charlie.
+Spontaneous and nearly subconscious, the other worldly paintings which result from Iantha's unconscious memory.
+Beginning with solitary environments and moving into surreal landscapes, her works mimic the fragile beauty which makes up our world.

 The works of Iantha Newton are wood panel, canvas clay, and found objects from nature.
 Glazing is predominant in her work for a luminous effect.
 At first her wood panels bore literal images of imaginary landscapes where the central figure of the work may have inhabited.
 Later on bas relief, elements were introduced which represented organic forms, not yet completely formed and perhaps hinted at the evolutionary history of the primary figure in the piece.